Luc Besson: Regular collaborators

 In the early 1980s, Besson met Éric Serra and asked him to compose the score for his first short film, L'Avant dernier.
 He subsequently had Serra compose for other films.

 French actor Jean Reno has appeared in several films by Besson, including Le dernier combat (1983), Subway (1985), The Big Blue (1988), La Femme Nikita (1990), and Léon: The Professional (1994).

 Besson directed and co-wrote the screenplay of his science fiction thriller The Fifth Element (1997) with American screenwriter Robert Mark Kamen.

 He later collaborated with Kamen on the Transporter action series (2002–2008), and they co-wrote Taken (2008), Taken 2 (2012), and Taken 3 (2014), which all starred Liam Neeson.

 In 2024, Besson mentioned his "fascination" with American actor Caleb Landry Jones after working with him on DogMan: "We got on so well on DogMan and since then I’ve only had one wish and that was to make another film with him.
 He’s crazily talented.
 It’s something I haven’t seen since Gary Oldman."
+Luc Besson kept him in the lead role for his next film, Dracula.